 The R{UD} is the user defined ratio stored in the register space.
 The resolution for the R{UD} is selectable by setting LFRatioCfg.
 R-Mod is applied if selected.
 The user defined ratio, and ratio modifier make up the effective ratio R{EFF} , the final calculation used to determine the output to input clock ratio.
-The effective ratio is then corrected for the internal dividers.
-The conceptual diagram in Figure 17 summarizes the features involved in the calculation of the ratio values used to generate the fractional-N value which controls the Frequency Synthesizer.
+The conceptual diagram in Figure 15 summarizes the features involved in the calculation of the ratio values used to generate the fractional-N value which controls the Frequency Synthesizer.

-Figure 17.
+Figure 15.
 Ratio Feature Summary